danigb/codingadventures/source/2014-10-15-playing-scales.html.markdown

 In the [first post]() we created a simple Clojure project called `livecoding`.
-We are going to add a new file into the `src/livecoding` folder called `play-scales.clj` and add the following declaration:
+We are going to add a new file into the `src/livecoding` folder called `play-scales.clj` with the following declaration:

 ~~~ clojure
 (ns overtur.es.play-scales